teejy22/liquidlab-open-source/replit.md

   - No complex widget loading or "invalid signal" errors
   - Maintains dark theme and professional appearance

+### Automatic Verification Code Rotation (January 16, 2025)
+- **Enhanced Security Implementation**: Added automatic 24-hour verification code rotation for all trading platforms
+  - New scheduler job runs every 24 hours to automatically regenerate all verification codes
+  - Old codes are properly expired when new ones are generated
+  - On server startup, system checks for and regenerates any expired codes
+  - Ensures all platforms always have valid, fresh verification codes
+- **Security Benefits**:
+  - Limited exposure window - compromised codes only valid for maximum 24 hours
+  - Prevents code reuse attacks - old codes become invalid after rotation
+  - Reduces social engineering risks - attackers can't use old screenshots or saved codes
+  - Aligns with security best practices for time-limited authentication tokens
+- **Implementation Details**:
+  - Added `rotateAllCodes()` method to rotate all platform codes every 24 hours
+  - Added `rotateExpiredCodes()` method to check and refresh expired codes on startup
+  - Scheduler job 'verification-code-rotation' runs daily at same time
+  - All rotation activities are logged for security audit trails

 ### Stable Checkpoint - Binance Charts Working (January 17, 2025)
 - **Working State**: All trading functionality operational with Binance TradingView charts
 - **Chart Implementation**: Using iframe embed of TradingView advanced chart widget